 1.7.
 This Safety Guide describes the typical organization of research reactor facilities including critical assemblies and subcritical assemblies.
 While the organization for decommissioning of a research reactorsuch facilities may differ from that for the operational phase, the guidance provided in this publication related to the responsibilities of the operating organization and the establishment of a management system and effective communication system within the operating organization is also applicable to the decommissioning phase.
 The scope of this Safety Guide also covers the recruitment process and the qualifications to be required in terms of education, training and experience; the initial training programme and continuing training programme; the authorization process for individuals whose duties have an immediate bearing on safety; and the process involved in the requalification and reauthorization of such individuals.
-The focus of this publication is mainly on research reactors having power levels of up to a few tens of megawatts The level of detail in the organizational structure and staffing may therefore be substantially reduced for low power research reactors, for reactors with limiting characteristics (e.g. with very low excess reactivity or a large negative temperature coefficient) and for critical assemblies and subcritical assemblies.
+The focus of this publicationSafety Guide is mainly on research reactors having power levels of up to a few tens of megawatts The level of detail in the organizational structure and staffing may therefore be substantially reduced for low power research reactors, for reactors with limiting characteristics (e.g. with very low excess reactivity or a large negative temperature coefficient) and for critical assemblies and subcritical assemblies.
 Hereafter, subcritical assemblies will be mentioned separately only if specific guidance is not relevant for, or is applicable only to, subcritical assemblies.

 - 1.8.
-The sections on staffing in this Safety Guide focus mainly on the training of operating personnel, including the reactor manager, reactor supervisor, shift supervisors, reactor operators, radiation protection personnel and maintenance personnel, but also include recommendations for the training of other facility personnel such as support personnel2 and reactor facility users. - 1.9.
-Research reactor facilities demonstrate have a wide variety of designs, a wide range of power levels, different modes of operation and uses, differences in siting and differences in operating organizations.
-This variety of characteristics means that recommendations in this publication can only be stated in general terms; their implementation will require some flexibility, in particular when dealing with the organizational structure of the reactor operating organization and its staffing with competent personnel. - 1.10.
+The sections on staffing in this Safety Guide focus mainly on the training of operating personnel, including the reactor manager, reactor supervisor, shift supervisors, reactor operators, radiation protection personnel and maintenance personnel, but also include recommendations for the training of other facility personnel such as support personnel2 and facility users. - 1.9.
+Research reactor facilities have a wide variety of designs, a wide range of power levels, different modes of operation and uses, differences in siting and differences in operating organizations.
+This variety of characteristics means that recommendations in this Safety Guide can only be stated in general terms; their implementation will require some flexibility, in particular when dealing with the organizational structure of the reactor operating organization and its staffing with competent personnel. - 1.10.
 While all recommendations in this Safety Guide should be considered for application to any research reactor, a graded approach should be used.
 An organizational structure and staffing that are acceptable for a low power research reactor with limiting characteristics will be very different from those acceptable for a reactor with an intermediate or high power level.
-For these reasons, the recommendations in this Safety Guide should be graded3 for their applicability to any particular research reactor (see Ref.
-[2], paras 1.11 1.14).
-Depending on the complexity of the design, the hazard potential and the planned use of the reactorfacility, grading may be of assistance in determining the required levels of education for the various staffing positions, the contents and the duration of the initial training and continuing training, and the nature of the assessment on completion of the training.
+For these reasons, the recommendations in this Safety Guide should be graded3 for their applicability to any particular research reactor (see Ref.paras 2.15 2.17 of SSR-3 [2], paras 1.11 1.14).
+Each case in which the application of recommendation is graded shall be identified, with account taken of the nature and possible magnitude of the hazards presented by the given facility and the activities conducted.
+Depending on the complexity of the design, the hazard potential and the planned use of the reactor facility, grading may be of assistance in determining the required levels of education for the various staffing positions, the contents and the duration of the initial training and continuing training, and the nature of the assessment on completion of the training.